Mountain Lions: Are they in Northern New England?

 Foundation.
 The mountain lions are here.
 Come see how they’ve grown!

-Author Margaret Gillespie is a Naturalist at the Squam Lakes Natural Science
+About the author: Margaret Gillespie is a Naturalist at the Squam Lakes Natural

-Center, Holderness, NH, a private, nonprofit organization opening a window
+Science Center, Holderness, NH, a private, nonprofit organization opening a window to

 info@nhnature.org.